The Query Complexity of Local Search and Brouwer in Rounds: Brouwer in Rounds

-\subsection{Upper Bound for Brouwer}
+\subsubsection{Upper Bound for Brouwer}

-Our constant rounds algorithm generalizes the divide-and-conquer algorithm in \cite{chen2005algorithms} in the same way as we generalizing the local search algorithm in \cite{llewellyn1993local} in Section~\ref{sec:LS.ConstAlg}.
-Therefore it is not surprising that we get the same upper bound for the discrete Brouwer fixed-point problem.
+Our constant rounds algorithm generalizes the divide-and-conquer algorithm in \cite{chen2005algorithms} in the same way as we generalizing the local search algorithm in \cite{llewellyn1989local} in Section~\ref{sec:LS.ConstAlg}.
+We first present several necessary definitions and lemmas in \cite{chen2005algorithms}.